-The Borough is making arrangements to obtain two containers, called “retrievers,” which we can use to collect paper and carboard (separately).
-The paper retriever will handle just about any kind of paper, including newspaper, magazines, envelopes, “junk” mail, and catalogs.
+We have received our first boxes!
+Called a "retriever," the paper retriever will accept just about any kind of paper, including newspaper, magazines, envelopes, junk mail, and catalogs.
 The cardboard retriever will take corrugated cardboard.
 Corrugated cardboard is the stuff that has two layers, with a honeycomb structure between the layers.
 Most of the boxes you get from Amazon, for example, are made from corrugated cardboard.
-The non-corrugated, thinner material, like cereal boxes, can actually be thrown in with the paper!
+The non-corrugated, thinner material, like cereal boxes or tubes from toilet paper or paper towel rolls, can actually be thrown in with the paper!

 So why should we bother separating this stuff from our regular garbage, when Valley Waste will take just about anything we put out on Monday morning?
 The State of Pennsylvania is so committed to keeping paper and cardboard out of landfills, that they are actually willing to pay us to separate it.